angelasoler/pong-joy-stick-test/README.md

-#sheety pong program controlled by joystick to tests development stack on raspberry pi or any other machine but with arduino serial comunication
+# shitty pong program controlled by joystick

+Testing multiplatform development with web technologies stack on raspberry pi or any other machine through arduino serial comunication

 - run: